What To Do In Japan

 What To Do in Japan for One Week

-Short on time?
-Here’s a balanced 7-day plan covering tradition, modern cities, and unique regional culture.
-Mix famous landmarks with hidden gems for the perfect first trip.
+A balanced 7-day plan covering tradition, modern cities, and unique regional culture.

 Day 1 - Tokyo Arrival